Call of Duty Modern Warfare multiplayer wants to become the adult Fortnite

 Call of Duty Modern Warfare is a remake in every way imaginable, down to making its multiplayer mode extra gritty and bringing back devastating killstreak rewards.

-You could say that the multiplayer gameplay is going back to its roots, but it's also taking obvious cues from much newer games like the free-to-play Battle Royal phenomenon Fortnite.
+You could say that the multiplayer gameplay is going back to its roots, but it's also taking obvious cues from much newer games like the free-to-play Battle Royale phenomenon Fortnite.

 It'll introduce cross-platform multiplayer so that console players on PS4 and Xbox One can play with PC gamers.
 You'll no longer have to consult friends on which version they're buying in order to jump into siloed, version-specific matches.